OliverSpeak/laravel-breeze-username/README.md

 ## About Laravel Breeze Username (Inertia / Vue)

-This is a fork of the original Laravel Breeze package with modifications to the authentication scaffolding.
-This version permits account creation without requiring an email address.
+This is a fork of the original Laravel Breeze package with modifications to the authentication scaffolding and some UI components.
+Essentially, this version permits account creation without requiring an email address.
 Instead, the account username is used for authentication.
 For more info, see [Laravel Breeze](https://github.com/laravel/breeze).

 - Breeze stack: Vue with Inertia
 - Dark mode: Enabled